AmanTrivedi1/customlink/README.md

 ```

-### Things you need before to run this webapp into your localhost:
+### Things you need before run this webapp into your localhost:

 | Parameter    | Key            |
 | :--------    | :------------------------- |